tati-guzman/techtonica-assignments/blog-app/README.md

 * [Express.js](https://expressjs.com/) as a web framework for Node.js
     *[Multer middleware](https://expressjs.com/en/resources/middleware/multer.html) was used to upload files into the database correctly
 * [PostgreSQL](https://www.postgresql.org/docs/current/datatype-datetime.html) - Used for database design and implementation
+* [npm sentiment](https://www.npmjs.com/package/sentiment) - used for Sentiment Analysis of posts

 ## Future Features

 - [ ] Log-in for different users to be credited as authors on their posts
 - [ ] Update feature to allow for blog posts to be edited after initial posting
+- [ ] Delete or archive feature to remove posts no longer needed
+- [ ] Commenting capabilities
+- [ ] Increased use of the npm sentiment package to monitor comments
+- [ ] More input fields for images and increased capability to style via user preference

 ## Acknowledgements

 * Techtonica & the H2 2024 Cohort
-* This magnificent [Medium Article](https://medium.com/@drshawnhart/handling-image-uploads-in-a-react-form-18e96548d496) written by Shawn Hart
+* This magnificent [Medium Article](https://medium.com/@drshawnhart/handling-image-uploads-in-a-react-form-18e96548d496) written by Shawn Hart regarding image uploads in React